Sri Lankan Navy arrests 12 Indian fishermen for alleged poaching | Law-Order

 - Sri Lanka

-The Sri Lankan Navy has arrested 12 Indian fishermen and seized two fishing trawlers for allegedly poaching in the country's territorial waters, an official statement said on Sunday.
+The Sri Lankan Navy has arrested 12 Indian fishermen and seized two fishing trawlers for allegedly poaching in the country's territorial waters, an official statement said on Sunday, the third such incident involving Indians in the island nation this month.

 The arrests were made in seas north of Talaimannar.
 They were indulging in bottom trawling, the Navy said.

-"In an operation conducted in seas north of Talaimannar in the dark hours of February 12, Sri Lanka Navy managed to seize 2 Indian trawlers with 12 Indian fishermen whilst poaching in Sri Lankan waters".
+"In an operation conducted in seas north of Talaimannar in the dark hours of February 12, Sri Lanka Navy managed to seize 2 Indian trawlers with 12 Indian fishermen while poaching in Sri Lankan waters," it said.

-This was the third arrest of Indian fishermen in the Sri Lankan waters during this month.
+This was the third arrest of the Indian fishermen in the Sri Lankan waters during this month.

 The fishermen issue is a contentious one in ties between the two countries.